 The one difference when it comes to scoring is a what is called a “rouge,” which is also called a single.
-A rouge only exists in Canadian football and is 1 point.
+A rogue only exists in Canadian football and is 1 point.

 Overall Gameplay Differences

-The biggest differences between American football and Canadian football has to deal with the field size, number of players, and number of downs on offense.
+The biggest differences between American football and Canadian football has to deal with the field size, a number of players, and a number of downs on offense.

-A Canadian football field is 100 yards long with two 20-yard end zones.
+The Canadian football field is 100 yards long with two 20-yard end zones.
 The width is 65 yards.
-The Canadian football field is both larger and wider than an American football field, which measures 100 yards long and 53.5 yards wide.
+The Canadian football field is both larger and wider than an American field, which measures 100 yards long and 53.5 yards wide.